lk16/dotfiles/README.md

 ## Setup white noise hotkey
 Configure this command with your prefered hotkey: `bash -ci 'noise'`

-## Tools
-These are run with `tools <command>`.
-* `global-git-status`: will flag any uncommited changes or branches on all repositories up to 4 directories deeep in your homefolder, useful at end of day
-* `tmux-statusbar`: generate tmux statusbar items, see more info below
-* `tmux-broadcast`: send a command to every window/pane in a tmux session

 ## Tmux status bar items
 * `battery`: displays how much your laptop battery is charged